-While leasing solar panels can reduce the upfront costs and avoid potentially costly repairs, there are drawbacks to leasing that homeowners should consider.
-First, when you make lease payments, there’s no way to recover that cost.
+While leasing solar panels can reduce the upfront costs and avoid potentially costly repairs, there are drawbacks to leasing that you should consider.
+First, there’s no way to recover that cost when you make lease payments.
 You don’t have the option of reselling your system to get some of your money back.
-Additionally, it won’t permanently increase the value of your home.
-You must find homeowners willing to take on your lease payments, and you won’t see any of the extra money.
+If you move before your lease is over, you’ll need to find homeowners willing to take on your lease payments.

-Another downside is that you aren’t eligible for the generous federal tax credits.
-At this time, the federal government’s 22 percent tax credit is only available to homeowners and businesses that have purchased or financed their systems.
-Overall, homeowners who buy their solar panels will see greater savings in the long run than those who lease.
+Second, you will not be eligible for the federal solar tax credit if you lease solar panels.
+The federal tax credit is only available to homeowners and businesses that have purchased or financed their systems.
+Overall, homeowners who buy their solar panels will see greater savings in the long run than those who lease them.

 Texas solar panel companies

 Texas is a national leader in renewable energy.
-Solar energy has grown rapidly in the state over the past several decades, and the state currently ranks second nationwide for solar power generation behind only California and produces more than 10% of the nation’s total solar power.
+Solar energy has grown rapidly in the state over the past decade, and the state currently ranks second nationwide for solar power generation behind only California and produces more than 10% of the nation’s total solar power.

 Texas began investing in solar energy in 1981 when the state created a Renewable Energy Systems Property Tax Exemption, allowing individuals and businesses to save money by having solar or wind-powered energy devices installed.